 - Click on 'body' field and set it to 'directory'

-- Click on the +Rule button
+- Click on the 'Browse' button to select a folder

 - Click on the drop-down menu against 'type' and select 'eml'

 - All the search results generated will be emails in the specified folder.
 Click on the name of one of the search results to go to the 'Doc view' of that file